Mireille Asselin as Eurydice, with Artist of Atelier Ballet Xi Yi, in Orpheus and Eurydice. (Photo: Bruce Zinger) |

 Orpheus, the poet-musician who braves a journey into the Underworld to rescue his beloved from the clutches of Pluto, is, in Gluck’s hands, a tortured soul who frequently breaks into plangent song to give vent to his sorrow.
 Eurydice, his betrothed, who dies just before their wedding day, sings responsively, probing her lover’s vulnerabilities and stirring him to defiant action after accusing him of cold indifference to her adoration.

-In the original story, Orpheus is permitted by the gods to retrieve his beloved from Hades with the condition that he does not look upon her until he has freed her from her shadowy subterranean dungeon— here evoked with heaps of smoking dry ice.
-Orpheus will lose Eurydice forever should he disobey these orders.
-And disobey he does, becoming an enduring symbol of the dangers of reckless curiosity.
-In the original myth, his one mistake leads to all sorts of unpleasantness, including decapitation by the frenzied maenads, followers of Dionysus.
-But in Gluck’s optimistic pre-French Revolution version, divine intervention ensures that Eurydice is resurrected under the guidance of Amour, a new god of love character for female voice introduced by Gluck to ensure the opera ends with a felicitous reunion.
-The unusual happy ending does surprise.
-But Pynkoski’s seamless direction saves it from feeling tagged on, as is sometimes the case with other productions.
+Orpheus, as permitted by the gods in the ancient tale, ventures to retrieve his beloved from Hades under one condition: he must not look upon her until she’s freed from her shadowy subterranean dungeon—here evoked with heaps of smoking dry ice.
+Should Orpheus disobey, he’ll lose Eurydice forever.
+Alas, he succumbs to temptation, becoming an enduring symbol of the dangers of reckless curiosity.
+The classical myth continues with dire consequences for his mistake, including Orpheus’s decapitation by the frenzied maenads, followers of Dionysus.
+Gluck’s optimistic pre-French Revolution rendition takes a different turn.
+Divine intervention ensures Eurydice’s resurrection under the guidance of Amour, a new god of love character for female voice introduced by Gluck to guarantee a felicitous reunion.
+The unusual happy ending surprises, yet Pynkoski’s seamless direction saves it from feeling tagged on, as is sometimes the case with other productions.